 Sky View Farm

 Robin’s Nest team works out of Sky View Farm, LLC.
-Sky View Farm is located minutes from Castle Rock/Lone Tree (Figure 1) and is a self-sustaining business where 43 horses are boarded.
-Ms. Wendy Ingraham, the owner and manager, has the vision of creating a community.
+Sky View Farm is located minutes from Castle Rock/Lone Tree and is a self-sustaining business where 43 horses are boarded.
+Ms. Wendy Ingraham, the owner and manager, envisions a community where people can connect with nature.
 In addition to horses, the farm has chickens, rabbits, ducks, a miniature horse, cats, dogs, and a garden.
 There is an outdoor and indoor riding arena, and a cross-country riding trail is being developed.
 Sky View Farm is located within the bussing district for elementary schools in Castle Pines, which will allow us to have after-school activities with direct transportation.

 Wendy Ingraham is a Michigan native and the owner /founder of Robin's Nest Foundation.
 Before her work with the foundation, Wendy practiced her love for health and fitness as a professional athlete for 20 years.
 During this time, she repeatedly saw support for the adage "anything you can do, I can do better" comparing herself as a female competitor versus her male competition.
 She recalls being the very first person out of the water at triathlons (whether male or female).
 Men would line up behind her, knowing she would pull them through the water.
 In the end, though, Wendy says, "It's not a matter of winning or losing.
 It's giving it your all that makes you better than anyone else."